pytorch/opacus/Migration_Guide.md

 What actually happens in `make_private` method deserves more attention and we'll cover it later in this doc.
-For now all we need to know is that `make_private` takes three fully initialized objects (model, optimizet and data loader), along with privacy configuration parameters, and returns wrappers, each taking some additional privacy-related responsibility (while also going everything the original modules did).
+For now all we need to know is that `make_private` takes three fully initialized objects (model, optimizer and data loader), along with privacy configuration parameters, and returns wrappers, each taking some additional privacy-related responsibility (while also doing everything the original modules did).

 - model is wrapped with `GradSampleModule`, which computes per sample gradients
 - optimizer is wrapped with `DPOptimizer`, which does gradient clipping and noise addition